نظرًا لإغلاق المكتب ، تم إلغاء جميع المواعيد الخاصه بخدمات قوانين الهجره في المكتب حتى 4 مايو 2020

 Cases Processed in the United States

-All routine USCIS interviews have been suspended until June 4th.
+All routine USCIS interviews were suspended until June 1.
 If you had an interview, ASC, biometric appointment or Oath Ceremony scheduled, you will automatically receive a notice to cancel your original appointment.
 Another notice will arrive in the mail with your new appointment date and time.

 Individuals who had InfoPass or other appointments must reschedule through the USCIS Contact Center once field offices are open to the public again.
 Please check to see if your field office has been reopened before reaching out to the USCIS Contact Center.